cydonia1978/NomiKin-Discord/README.md

 # NomiKin-Discord Integration
 > [!TIP]
+> This is a forked bracnch of d3tour's original Nomkin-Discord.
+The purpose of this branch is to expand the Nomi Message Limits and provide the ability to customize what your Nomi says if someone sends them a message that is too long.
+> Most of this project is d3tour's hard work.
+I simply updated a few little pieces.
+Huge thanks to d3tour for the awesome integration!!

+> [!TIP]
 > This is a fun side project maintained by one guy in his spare time.
 If you run into a bug, please open an issue on this repo.
 If you have trouble getting things up and running, support is limited, but available on Discord (try and find d3tour in the Nomi or Kindroid Discord server).
 If there's a feature you'd like to see included in a future release, open an issue on this repo and request it.